Michael-Brodsky/PG/src/utilities/readme.md

 ### PWMOutput.h
 The PwmOutput class provides a simple interface for managing pulse-width modulated (PWM) outputs and generating waveforms.

-### RemoteControl.h
-The RemoteControl class facilitates asynchronous control of peripheral hardware by a remote host using commands sent over a serial port.
-NOTE: The RemoteControl class is deprecated.
-Clients should use the Interpreter class instead (see Interpreter.h).

 ### TaskSheduler.h
 The TaskSheduler class is used to execute tasks at scheduled intervals concurrently, and to prioritize tasks or manage CPU loads.